 The Best Time to See Polar Bears in Svalbard

-We have led Polar Explorer expeditions throughout the season from April to August on the M/V Kinfish, a small passenger ship that is ideal for exploring Svalbard's fjords, coves, and glaciers.
-Its size allows easy navigation through rugged landscapes, tight spaces and shallower waters to explore wilder and more secluded areas - often allowing us to discover some of the favourite hideouts of the bears themselves.
+In particular and to offer you a truly up close and intimate experience, we run small ship Polar Explorer expeditions throughout the season from April to August on the M/V Kinfish, an intimate passenger ship that is ideal for exploring Svalbard's fjords, coves, and glaciers.
+Its size allows easy navigation through rugged landscapes, tight spaces, and shallower waters to explore wilder and more secluded areas - often allowing us to discover some of the favourite hideouts of the polar bears themselves.

 The Best Time to See Polar Bears in Arctic Canada